 1 Eelee is one of the Inuit Elder residents 2 in Ottawa.
 She's a retiree.
-She taught as a long-time teacher in Igaluit, Nunavut, at Jomees School.
-Eelee has 3 two children, grandchildren and, more recently, a great-4 5 grandchild.
-M. CHRISTIAN ROCK: Donc, merci aux joueurs 6 7 de tambours.
-Nous allons maintenant procéder avec 8 l'allumage du gullip.
-Le gullig sera allumé par Madame 9 Elee Higgins.
+She taught as a long-time 3 teacher in Iqaluit, Nunavut, at Jomees School.
+Eelee has 4 two children, grandchildren and, more recently, a great- 5 grandchild.
+6 M. CHRISTIAN ROCK: Donc, merci aux joueurs 7 de tambours.
+Nous allons maintenant procéder avec 8 l'allumage du qullip.
+Le qulliq sera allumé par Madame 9 Elee Higgins.
 10 Madame Higgins est inuite qui est résidente 11 à Ottawa ici en Ontario.
 Elle est retraitée.
-Elle a 12 enseigné pendant de longues années à Igaluit au Nunavut et à l'École Jomees School.
+Elle a 12 enseigné pendant de longues années à Iqaluit au Nunavut et 13 à l'École Jomees School.
 Madame?
-13 14 ELDER EELEE HIGGINS: (Speaking Inuktitut) 15 COMMISSIONER QAJAQ ROBINSON: I'm going to 16 This gullig is new for Eelee so she's going to translate.
-17 be learning it today and over the week.
+14 ELDER EELEE HIGGINS: (Speaking Inuktitut) 15 COMMISSIONER QAJAQ ROBINSON: I'm going to 16 translate.
+This qulliq is new for Eelee so she's going to 17 be learning it today and over the week.
 Each woman 18 usually has their own.
 This is the Inquiry's that has had 19 many elders and women tend to it.
-20 The qulliq in -- I'm going to speak in 21 first person as if I were speaking on Eelee's behalf --22 was used for so much in Inuit life to warm space, to cook 23 food, dry clothing.
-24 MS. EELEE HIGGINS: (Speaking Inuktitut) 25 COMMISSIONER QAJAQ ROBINSON: I recall from my childhood watching my mother light the gullig ---1 2 MS. EELEE HIGGINS: (Speaking Inuktitut) COMMISSIONER QAJAQ ROBINSON: --- we were 3 told that we weren't to run around and be hyper within the 4 5 house, within the tent for fear that the wind that we 6 would create might blow out the flame.
-So everyone had to 7 be very mindful within the house of how you impacted the 8 flame.
-9 MS. EELEE HIGGINS: (Speaking Inuktitut) 10 COMMISSIONER QAJAQ ROBINSON: I have 11 memories of my mother preparing food on the qulliq for us, drying the clothes -- our clothes.
-These are the things 12 13 that I remember.
-14 MS. EELEE HIGGINS: (Speaking Inuktitut) 15 COMMISSIONER QAJAQ ROBINSON: It brought me 16 great joy and it was the most beautiful thing to wake up 17 in the morning to the smell of the gullig and to the light 18 of the flame.
+20 The qulliq in I'm going to speak in 21 first person as if I were speaking on Eelee's behalf 22 was used for so much in Inuit life to warm space, to cook 23 food, dry clothing.
+24 MS. EELEE HIGGINS: (Speaking Inuktitut) 25 COMMISSIONER QAJAQ ROBINSON: I recall from

+1 my childhood watching my mother light the qulliq

+2 MS. EELEE HIGGINS: (Speaking Inuktitut)

+3 COMMISSIONER QAJAQ ROBINSON: we were

+4 told that we weren't to run around and be hyper within the

+5 house, within the tent for fear that the wind that we

+6 would create might blow out the flame.
+So everyone had to

+7 be very mindful within the house of how you impacted the

+8 flame.

+9 MS. EELEE HIGGINS: (Speaking Inuktitut)

+10 COMMISSIONER QAJAQ ROBINSON: I have

+11 memories of my mother preparing food on the qulliq for us,

+12 drying the clothes our clothes.
+These are the things

+13 that I remember.

+14 MS. EELEE HIGGINS: (Speaking Inuktitut)

+15 COMMISSIONER QAJAQ ROBINSON: It brought me

+16 great joy and it was the most beautiful thing to wake up

+17 in the morning to the smell of the qulliq and to the light

+18 of the flame.
 It brought me a lot of joy.

-19 MS. EELEE HIGGINS: (Speaking Inuktitut) 20 COMMISSIONER QAJAQ ROBINSON: In our lives 21 today the qulliq is used more ceremonially to gatherings, 22 and I'm grateful for the life and the role the qulliq 23 continues to play in our lives.
-24 MS. EELEE HIGGINS: (Speaking Inuktitut) 25 COMMISSIONER QAJAQ ROBINSON: Thank you.
+19 MS. EELEE HIGGINS: (Speaking Inuktitut)

+20 COMMISSIONER QAJAQ ROBINSON: In our lives

+21 today the qulliq is used more ceremonially to gatherings,

+22 and I'm grateful for the life and the role the qulliq

+23 continues to play in our lives.

+24 MS. EELEE HIGGINS: (Speaking Inuktitut)

+25 COMMISSIONER QAJAQ ROBINSON: Thank you.